github/docs/content/admin/identity-and-access-management/using-ldap-for-enterprise-iam/using-ldap.md

   - /admin/authentication/using-ldap
   - /enterprise/admin/authentication/authenticating-users-for-your-github-enterprise-server-instance/using-ldap
   - /admin/identity-and-access-management/authenticating-users-for-your-github-enterprise-server-instance/using-ldap
-intro: If you use Lightweight Directory Access Protocol (LDAP) to centralize access across applications, you can integrate {% data variables.product.product_name %} by configuring LDAP authentication for your instance.
+intro: 'If you use Lightweight Directory Access Protocol (LDAP) to centralize access across applications, you can integrate {% data variables.product.product_name %} by configuring LDAP authentication for your instance.'
 versions:
   ghes: '*'
 type: how_to